A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Approach

-The pinhole projection model maps a 3D point $\mathbf{p}= ^\top$ to its pixel coordinate $\mathbf{u}$ through $\pi(\mathbf{p}) = \mathbf{K}\frac{1}{z}\mathbf{p}$.
+The pinhole projection model maps a 3D point $\mathbf{p}=\displaystyle ^\top$ to its pixel coordinate $\mathbf{u}$ through $\pi(\mathbf{p}) = \mathbf{K}\frac{1}{z}\mathbf{p}$.
 Note that in practice, the reconstructed image $\mathbf{I}_{s\rightarrow t}$ is produced using a spatial transformer \cite{Jaderberg:2015}.

-After view synthesis, the photometric reconstruction loss can be computed by comparing the reconstructed image with the known target image:
+After view synthesis, the photometric reconstruction loss can be computed by comparing the reconstructed image with the known target image through the standard combination of the $L_1$ loss and the structural similarity (SSIM) loss \cite{wang2004image}:

-which is a standard combination of the $L_1$ loss and the structural similarity (SSIM) loss \cite{wang2004image}.
-We use the minimum reconstruction formulation from Godard et al. \cite{godard2019digging}, which, for a given target image, builds $\mathcal{L}_{phot}$ with the minimum per-pixel error values from two adjacent source images:
+We use the minimum reconstruction formulation from Godard et al.\ \cite{godard2019digging}, which, for a given target image, builds $\mathcal{L}_{phot}$ with the minimum per-pixel error values from two adjacent source images:

 The depth and egomotion network weights are jointly trained to minimize this reconstruction loss through gradient descent.
-In addition to $\mathcal{L}_{phot}$, we employ two auxiliary losses: the depth smoothness \cite{godard2017unsupervised} $\mathcal{L}_{smooth}$ and the geometric consistency loss $\mathcal{L}_{consist}$ \cite{bian2019unsupervised}.
-The automasking method from \cite{godard2019digging} and the self-discovered mask from \cite{bian2019unsupervised} are used to remove unreliable pixels.
+In addition to $\mathcal{L}_{phot}$, we employ two auxiliary losses: a depth smoothness loss \cite{godard2017unsupervised} $\mathcal{L}_{smooth}$ and a geometric consistency loss $\mathcal{L}_{consist}$ \cite{bian2019unsupervised}.
+The automasking method from \cite{godard2019digging} and the self-discovered mask from \cite{bian2019unsupervised} are applied to remove unreliable pixels.

-We train the tightly-coupled networks from Wagstaff et al. \cite{wagstaff2021self}, as they have been shown to significantly boost egomotion accuracy on challenging indoor datasets.
-Notably, their egomotion network relies on multiple forward passes to iteratively refine the initial egomotion prediction (refer to \cite{wagstaff2021self} for additional details).
-In \Cref{sec:e2e-train}, we discuss how this network structure is extended to produce uncertainty-aware predictions for incorporating these measurements into the EKF.
+We train the tightly-coupled networks from Wagstaff et al.\ \cite{wagstaff2021self}, as they have been shown to significantly boost egomotion accuracy on challenging indoor datasets.
+Notably, the egomotion network relies on multiple forward passes to iteratively refine the initial egomotion prediction (see \cite{wagstaff2021self} for further details).
+In \Cref{sec:e2e-train}, we discuss how this network structure is extended to produce uncertainty-aware predictions in order to incorporate these measurements into the EKF.